WSEAS CONFERENCES. WSEAS, Unifying the Science

 DOWNLOAD FULL PDF

-Authors: Hj Kadim
+Authors: HJ Kadim

 Abstract: Considering circuit designs at the deep sub-micron level, the more that interconnect wires of small cross section are packed closer together, coupled with longer length of interconnect and an increase in the number of layers of interconnect may cause different parts of an interconnect line to experience a varying degree of coupling effect from other interconnects, with the consequent variation in the induced-current across the interconnect.
 An analytical model to examine the effect of non-uniform distribution of current on the mutual inductance and capacitance between on-chip interconnects is presented.